paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ```

 ### Wait for IP Address Allocation
-run the waiting command and wait until an external IP (it is in initially pending), once you see an external ip is available, use ctrl-c to exit the command.
+run the waiting command and wait until an external IP (it is in initially pending) is available, use ctrl-c to exit the command.
 ```shell
 kubectl get --namespace default svc -w paceval
 NAME      TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE